Ayuba Suleiman Diallo

-Ayuba Suleiman Diallo (1701–1773), also known as Job Ben Solomon, was a prominent Fulani Muslim prince from West Africa who was kidnapped and trafficked to the Americas during the Atlantic slave trade.
+Ayuba Suleiman Diallo (1701–1773), also known as Job Ben Solomon, was a prominent Fulani Muslim prince from Bundu in West Africa who was kidnapped and trafficked to the Americas during the Atlantic slave trade.

-Born in Bundu, Senegal (West Africa), Ayuba's memoirs were published as one of the earliest slave narratives, in Thomas Bluett's Some Memories of the Life of Job, the Son of the Solomon High Priest of Boonda in Africa; Who was enslaved about two Years in Maryland; and afterwards being brought to England, was set free, and sent to his native Land in the Year 1734.
+Ayuba's memoirs were published as one of the earliest slave narratives, in Thomas Bluett's Some Memories of the Life of Job, the Son of the Solomon High Priest of Boonda in Africa; Who was enslaved about two Years in Maryland; and afterwards being brought to England, was set free, and sent to his native Land in the Year 1734.
 However, this version is not a first-person account.
-A first-hand account of Ayuba's capture and eventual return home can be found in Francis Moore's Travels into the Inland Parts of Africa.
+A first-hand account of Ayuba's capture and eventual return home was printed in Francis Moore's Travels into the Inland Parts of Africa.

 Early life

 Ayuba Suleiman Ibrahima Diallo was born c.
-1701 in Bondu, (Note: Also spelled Bundu) in the state of Futa Tooro.
+1701 in Bondu, (Note: Also spelled Bundu.) in present-day Senegal.
 His family were well-known religious leaders of the Muslim Fulbe people—Diallo's grandfather, Malik Sy, had founded Bondu, and his father, Suleiman Diallo, (Note: Also spelled Solomon or Soliman Dgiallo) was a religious and political leader.
-Bundu was founded during one of the early Fulani Jihads against the Mande people.
-Thus, many of the Mande people indigenous to the region were enslaved by the Fulani rulers of Bundu, such as Ayuba's father Suleiman Diallo.
+Bundu was founded during one of the early Fulani jihads against the Mandé people.
+Many of the Mandé people indigenous to the region were enslaved by the Fulani rulers of Bundu, such as Ayuba's father Suleiman Diallo.
 As a child, Ayuba was acquainted with Sambo, the prince of Futa, and the two studied the Quran and Arabic.
 Ayuba had married two wives who were previously his slaves and fathered several children by the end of the 1720s.